About Robin Phillips

 Hi Everyone!
 This is where I get to tell you a bit about myself, the man behind the blog.

+My professional life is comparatively less interesting, though it takes longer to describe.
+I have a Master’s in History from King’s College London, and a Masters’ in Library Science from the University of Oklahoma, where I specialized in information literacy.
+I lived in England for ten years, where I did my undergraduate studies and worked as a journalist for a political action group.
+Since moving back to the United States, the home of my birth, I have done a variety of jobs from being a janitor to working at a cigar shop to being a high school history teacher to working as a freelance writer and researcher for a variety of clients.
 I have been invited to be a guest speaker on radio and television, and have given presentations at academic and popular conferences throughout the world, including conferences sponsored by the University of Winchester, the American Society of Church History, the Society for the Study of Theology, and the Orthodox Christian Association of Medicine, Psychology and Religion.
-My radio broadcasts, articles, and live television appearances have been featured in over 60 media outlets, including Ancient Faith Radio, Fox News, ABC News, Sky News, KOTA News, North Dakota Magazine, Channel 12 News, NBC News, US and Canada Report, WTVM News, the North American Report, KSLA News, the Daily Broadcaster, the South Dakota Chronicle, the East Coast Sentinel, The Western Tribune and the Massachusetts Chronicle.
+My radio broadcasts, articles, and live television appearances have been featured in various media outlets, including Sky News, Ancient Faith Radio, and the Mars Hill Audio Journal.
 I occasionally take temporary academic positions, and these have included leading tutorials on 19th century history at King’s College London, teaching k-12 teachers throughout America how to integrate mindfulness protocols into their classrooms, and developing curriculum for the Master’s programs of Argosy University, Antioch University, Benedictine University, Valparaiso University, Central Michigan University, and Seattle Pacific University.
-My most rewarding work has been in the field of classical education (for links to some of my publications on classical education, click here).